-In this article, we’ll learn to install RPM packages on Ubuntu.
-RPM is a package manager that runs on RHEL(Red Hat Enterprise Limited) and operating systems based on RHEL such as OpenSUSE, Fedora, etc.
+In this article, we’ll learn to install RPM packages on the Ubuntu system.
+RPM is a package manager that runs on RHEL(Red Hat Enterprise Limited) and operating systems based on RHEL, such as OpenSUSE, Fedora, etc.

-Ubuntu uses APT Package manager and .deb as the package installation format.
-There are lots of packages in Apt package manager but some packages are only available in RPM.
+Ubuntu uses APT Package Manager and .deb as the package installation format.
+Many packages are in Apt package manager, but some are only available in RPM.

 Install RPM packages by converting .rpm to .deb